thosgood/this-weeks-finds/markdown/201-250/week207.md

     originally due to Copernicus.
 Thomas Kuhn's book "The Copernican Revolution" has a nice discussion.

-In retrospect it\'s obvious that *someone* had to try this idea before Kepler came up with elliptical heliocentric orbits.
-In fact, Kepler tried ellipses only because the epicycle theory didn\'t work well for Mars.
+In retrospect it's obvious that *someone* had to try this idea before Kepler came up with elliptical heliocentric orbits.
+In fact, Kepler tried ellipses only because the epicycle theory didn't work well for Mars.

 ------------------------------------------------------------------------

-*I\'m not that good at math, but I do know that the universe is formed with mathematical principles whether I understand them or not, and I was going to let that guide me.* - Bob Dylan, Chronicles (vol. 1)
+*I'm not that good at math, but I do know that the universe is formed with mathematical principles whether I understand them or not, and I was going to let that guide me.* - Bob Dylan, Chronicles (vol. 1)